lrnv/Copulas.jl/README.md

   <a href="https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=563952901&machine=standardLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=EastUshttps://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=563952901&machine=standardLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=EastUs"><img src="https://github.com/codespaces/badge.svg" alt="Open in GitHub Codespaces" /></a>
 </p> -->

 `Copulas.jl` brings most standard [copula](https://en.wikipedia.org/wiki/Copula_(probability_theory)) features into native Julia: random number generation, pdf and cdf, fitting, copula-based multivariate distributions through Sklar's theorem, etc. Since copulas are distribution functions, we fully comply with the [`Distributions.jl`](https://github.com/JuliaStats/Distributions.jl) API.
-This complience allows interoperability with other packages based on this API such as, e.g., [`Turing.jl`](https://github.com/TuringLang/Turing.jl).
+This allows interoperability with the broader ecosystem, based on this API, such as, e.g., [`Turing.jl`](https://github.com/TuringLang/Turing.jl).

-Usually, people that use and work with copulas turn to R, because of the amazing `R` package [`copula`](https://cran.r-project.org/web/packages/copula/copula.pdf).
-While it is still well maintained and regularly updated, the `R` package `copula` is a mixture of obscure, heavily optimized `C` code and more standard `R` code, which makes it a complicated code base for readability, extensibility, reliability and maintenance.
+Usually, people that use and work with copulas turn to R, because of the amazing package [`R::copula`](https://cran.r-project.org/web/packages/copula/copula.pdf).
+While well-maintained and regularly updated, `R::copula` is a mixture of obscure, heavily optimized `C` code and more standard `R` code, which makes it a complicated code base for readability, extensibility, reliability and maintenance.

 This is an attempt to provide a very light, fast, reliable and maintainable copula implementation in native Julia.
-Among others, one of the notable benefits of such a native implementatioon is the floating point type agnosticity, i.e. compatibility with `BigFloat`, [`DoubleFloats`](https://github.com/JuliaMath/DoubleFloats.jl), [`MultiFloats`](https://github.com/dzhang314/MultiFloats.jl) and other kind of numbers.
+One of the notable benefits of such a native implementation (among others) is the floating point type agnosticity, i.e. compatibility with `BigFloat`, [`DoubleFloats`](https://github.com/JuliaMath/DoubleFloats.jl), [`MultiFloats`](https://github.com/dzhang314/MultiFloats.jl), etc.

 The package revolves around two main types: